hegdeashwin/Backbone/Application/README.md

 You can have a look <a href="http://net.tutsplus.com/tutorials/javascript-ajax/build-a-contacts-manager-using-backbone-js-part-1/" target="_blank">here</a>.

-The goal of this directory is to provide the basic understanding of the working application of Backbone.JS.
+The goal of this directory is to provide the basic understanding of the working application of Backbone.JS Application.

 <ol>
   <li>Example 1